-- A dental laboratory equipped with dental operatories, dental x-ray units, amalgamator, light curing unit, and teaching and x-ray mannequins; - Medical laboratories equipped with examining tables, privacy screens, and microscope benches; - A nursing skills laboratory, including hospital beds, bed trays, and IV stands; - A medical laboratory technician lab is fully equipped with analyzers, including: chemistry, hematology, coagulation, urinalysis/body fluids, immunohematology (blood banking),
+- A dental laboratory equipped with dental operatories, dental x-ray units, amalgamator, light curing unit, and teaching and x-ray mannequins; - Medical laboratories equipped with examining tables, privacy screens, and microscope benches; - A nursing skills laboratory, including hospital beds, bed trays, and IV stands; - An occupational therapy laboratory space that replicates an apartment setting in order to have students practice various life skill functions; - A physical therapist assistant laboratory equipped with the tools necessary for students to learn proper treatment techniques for patients with a variety of diagnoses; - A radiography lab equipped with a diagnostic radiography unit and table;

-- microbiology, and immunology/serology analyzers.
-Also, the program will utilize autoclaves, centrifuge, and other various, necessary laboratory equipment; - An occupational therapy laboratory space that replicates an apartment setting in order to have students practice various life skill functions; - A physical therapist assistant laboratory equipped with the tools necessary for students to learn proper treatment techniques for patients with a variety of diagnoses; - A radiography lab equipped with a diagnostic radiography unit and table; - A respiratory laboratory equipped with therapeutic equipment; - Surgical technology labs with a simulated operating room and scrub area; - A Learning Resource Center (LRC) that is open to all students from 8:00 a.m. to 9:30 p.m.
+- A respiratory laboratory equipped with therapeutic equipment; - Surgical technology labs with a simulated operating room and scrub area; - A Learning Resource Center (LRC) that is open to all students from 8:00 a.m. to 9:30 p.m.
 Audiovisual equipment, Internet-accessible computers, and a collection of resource materials are available.
 The center is designed to accommodate 16 users and is furnished with tables and chairs for maximum comfort.
 Students and staff members may obtain membership applications for other Memphis-area libraries in the resource center.